-It’s Christmas week (yay!) and I have this one last project to share before Christmas.
+It’s Christmas week (yay!) and I have this one last project to share with you before Christmas.

 The other day I was in our kitchen pantry where we also keep some of our tools and I happened to notice our two hand saws hanging on the wall and I thought to myself…. hmmmm… they kinda look like a Christmas tree.